crypto-org-chain/chain-docs/docs/chain-details/module_distribution.md

 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.
 For further example, kindly refers to this [link](https://hub.cosmos.network/master/validators/validator-faq.html).

+#### Community tax

+The `community_tax` is the tax rate to the reward obtained by the validator.
+Specifically, part of the reward will be taxed and send to the community pool.
+The funds in the community pool can be withdrawn by submitting a community pool spend proposal with the [gov module](./module_gov).

+Even if the `community_tax` is set to be zero, the balance of the community pool could be non-zero.
+For example, the truncated remainder in some accounting edge cases will be sent to the community pool as well.
+Besides that, users can fund the community pool voluntary, and there could be funds allocated to the community pool in the [genesis](./genesis_file).

 ### Transactions and Queries

 ### Transactions